-Romer begins in Section 7.1 by developing a dynamic version of the imperfect competition model of Section 6.5.
+Romer begins in Section 6.8 by developing a dynamic version of the imperfect competition model of Section 6.4.
 This model is based on utility maximization by households and profit maximization by firms, so its microfoundations are quite completely developed.
-Most of the elements of this model are familiar from the imperfect competition model of Chapter 6, but some take slightly new forms.
+Most of the elements of this model are familiar, but some take slightly new forms.

-For example, the utility function (7.1) is a discrete-time lifetime utility function similar to ones we used in the Diamond growth model, the real-business-cycle model, and the new Keynesian model in Chapter 6.
+For example, the utility function (6.59) is a discrete-time lifetime utility function similar to ones we used in the Diamond growth model and the real-business-cycle model.
 Utility is an "additively separable" sum of utility from consumption and disutility from labor.
 The additivity of the utility function simplifies the analysis by making the marginal utility of consumption independent of labor and vice versa.
 The condition V' > 0 means that more work leads to more disutility (working is disliked), and V'' > 0 implies that the more you work, the greater is the marginal disutility of work.
 These conditions are the flip-side of an assumption that leisure has positive but diminishing marginal utility.

-The discount factor in equation (7.1) is written simply as $\beta \in (0,1)$.
-As noted in the discussion of the imperfect competition model of Chapter 6, you can think of β as equal to $1/(1 + \rho)$ if you wish, with ρ being the marginal rate of time preference; it is just a more compact notation.
+The discount factor in equation (6.59) is written simply as $\beta \in (0,1)$.
+In earlier chapters we wrote the discount factor as $1/(1 + \rho)$, where ρ is the marginal rate of time preference.
+You can think of β as equal to $1/(1 + \rho)$ if you wish; it is just a more compact notation.

-Equation (7.4) is the first-order condition relating to the trade-off between consumption at time t and labor at time t.
+Equation (6.61) is the first-order condition relating to the trade-off between consumption at time t and labor at time t.
 It says that the marginal disutility of working (the left-hand side) must equal the marginal utility of the goods that can be bought with an additional unit of work (the right-hand side).

-The new Keynesian IS curve in equation (7.7) is the same one we derived in Romer's equation (6.8).
+The new Keynesian IS curve in equation (6.65) follows directly from the consumption Euler equation in log form.
 As with traditional IS curves, it slopes downward in (Y, r) space.
+This relationship between Y and r depends on future Y, which is quite different than the traditional IS curve, which depended on fiscal policy.

-The theory of the firm in the discussion on pages 313 through 316 is a little tricky.
+The theory of the firm in the discussion on pages 312 through 314 is a little tricky.
 We usually simply assume that each firm maximizes the present value of its stream of profits.
 Here, the firm is assumed to maximize the utility of its stream of profits to the shareholders.
 With a competitive credit market, these assumptions are equivalent.
-To see this, consider Romer's equation (2.48) in the discussion of the Diamond model on page 79.
+To see this, consider Romer's equation (2.47) in the discussion of the Diamond model on page 78.
 This equation applies to the equilibrium between consumption in periods 1 and 2.
 Solving it for $1 + r{t+1}$ yields